ColmeSH/utils/docs/ethmining.md

 Set of useful commands

-    - move to: $ cd ~/Desktop/go-ethereum/go-ethereum
+    - move to:
+      $ cd ~/Desktop/go-ethereum/go-ethereum
       and start the geth console:
-      $ ~/Desktop/go-ethereum/go-ethereum build/bin/geth --fast (starting up your local node and blockchain sync)
+      $ ~/Desktop/go-ethereum/go-ethereum build/bin/geth --fast
+      (starting up your local node and blockchain sync)

-    - open a new terminal tab $ cd ~/Desktop/go-ethereum/go-ethereum build/bin/geth attach (opening in a new tab the geth console)
+    - open a new terminal tab:
+      $ cd ~/Desktop/go-ethereum/go-ethereum build/bin/geth attach
+      (opening in a new tab the geth console)

 In the geth console